Weathering The Cold Months: How To Stay Healthy In The Winter

 - lean meats

 Note: nuts are a very dense food source.
 As was mentioned above in the segment on the Ileocecal valve and the problems that can occur if it is not working in it’s proper capacity, it would be a wise choice to limit your consumption of nuts to about a handful a day and of course chew them well(40 chews per bite).

 I’ve written in other posts how the negative impacts of sugar can suppress your quality of wellness.
 In my post “FIRING UP THE FURNACE!
-Hydrochloric Acid Deficiency and its Roll for the Digestion of Protein” I gave mention to how “imbalances in microbiome – may be the causative factor contributing to a whole host of chronic diseases.”
+Hydrochloric Acid Deficiency and its Roll for the Digestion of Protein” I gave mention to how “imbalances in microbiome – the totality of microorganisms and their collective genetic material present in or on the human body or in another environment, may be the causative factor contributing to a whole host of chronic diseases.”
 Gut microbiome plays active role in managing the immune system and there is evidence suggesting that sugar has a disruptive influence on this.